South Broadway, Albuquerque: History

+From the 1950s into the early 1980s, work at the shops declined and eventually stopped as diesel locomotives replaced the higher-maintenance steam locomotives.
+With diminished employment, income in South Broadway declined causing urban decay and white flight.
+South Broadway became the center of Albuquerque's African American community and was home to many Black-owned businesses as well as New Mexico's oldest Black church, Grant Chapel African Methodist Episcopalian Church.
+Urban renewal efforts in the 1970s resulted in some demolitions, many of which remain as empty lots.

 Education

 South Broadway is served by Albuquerque Public Schools.
-Public school students from the neighborhood attend Eugene Field or East San Jose Elementary School, Washington or Jefferson Middle School, and Albuquerque High School.
+Students attend Eugene Field or East San Jose Elementary School, Washington or Jefferson Middle School, and Albuquerque High School.

 Transportation

 The main thoroughfares in South Broadway are Broadway Boulevard (NM 47), which runs through the neighborhood from north to south, and Avenida César Chávez, which runs from east to west and connects with Barelas, the West Side, and the University of New Mexico South Campus.
 The neighborhood also has access to Interstate 25 immediately to the east.

 Public bus transit in South Broadway is provided by ABQ RIDE's 16 Broadway-University-Gibson route.